A Generalized Newton Method for Subgradient Systems: Generalized Newton Method for Gradient Equations

-Semismooth$^*$ mappings are largely investigated in Gfrerer and Outrata \cite{Helmut}, where this property is verified for any mapping $F\colon\R^n\tto\R^m$ with the graph represented as a union of finitely many closed and convex sets, for normal cone mappings generated by convex polyhedral sets.
+Semismooth$^*$ mappings were introduced and largely investigated in Gfrerer and Outrata \cite{Helmut}, where this property is verified for any mapping $F\colon\R^n\tto\R^m$ with the graph represented was a union of finitely many closed and convex sets, for normal cone mappings generated by convex polyhedral sets.
+Other equivalent descriptions and properties of semismooth$^*$ mappings are given in Mordukhovich and Sarabi \cite{BorisEbrahim}.
 If $F\colon\R^n\to\R^m$ is locally Lipschitzian around $\ox$ and directionally differentiable at this point, then its semismooth$^*$ property reduces to the classical semismoothness.
-Other equivalent descriptions and properties of semismooth$^*$ mappings are given in Mordukhovich and Sarabi \cite{BorisEbrahim}.
+Although the standard semismooth property of locally Lipschitzian mappings involving directional derivatives has been conventionally used in the literature for the semismooth Newton method, some important results were obtained without the directional differentiability assumption; see, e.g., Kummer \cite{Kummer}, Meng et al. \cite{msz}, and Sun \cite{Sun2001}.
+Such a relaxed semismooth property of single-valued locally Lipschitzian mappings is known as {\em $G$-semismoothness}.
+Note that, in contrast to $G$-semismoothness, the semismooth$^*$ property is defined for arbitrary set-valued mappings, and it is used for subgradient ones in this paper.
+But even for single-valued Lipschitzian mappings, the semismooth$^*$ definition based on coderivatives may have some advantages in comparison with the $G$-semismooth one due to perfect coderivative calculus rules.
 Now we are ready to present and discuss the major assumptions used in the rest of the paper for the design and justification of our generalized Newton algorithms to solve the gradient and subgradient systems.
-The following assumptions are formulated for the general subgradient inclusions \eqref{subgra-inc} at a given point $\ox$ satisfying \eqref{subgra-inc}.\\[1ex] {\bf(H1)} Given a subgradient $\ov\in\partial\ph(\ox)$, the second-order subdifferential inclusion \eqref{newton-inc} is robustly solvable around $(\ox,\ov)$, i.e., there is a neighborhood $U\times V$ of $(\ox,\ov)$ such that for every $(x,v)\in\gph\partial\varphi\cap(U\times V)$ there exists a direction $d\in\R^n$ satisfying \eqref{newton-inc}.\\[1ex] {\bf(H2)} The subgradient mapping $\partial\varphi$ is metrically regular around $(\ox,\ov)$.\\[2ex] {\bf(H3)} The subgradient mapping $\partial\varphi$ is semismooth$^*$ at $(\ox,\ov)$.
-Observe that in the case where $\ph$ is of class ${\cal C}^{1,1}$ around $\ox$ we have $v=\nabla\ph(x)$ and the second-order subdifferential system \eqref{newton-inc} is written as
+The following assumptions are formulated for the general subgradient inclusions \eqref{subgra-inc} at a reference point $\ox$ satisfying \eqref{subgra-inc}.\\[1ex] {\bf(H1)} Given a subgradient $\ov\in\partial\ph(\ox)$, the second-order subdifferential inclusion \eqref{newton-inc} is robustly solvable around $(\ox,\ov)$, i.e., there is a neighborhood $U\times V$ of $(\ox,\ov)$ such that for every $(x,v)\in\gph\partial\varphi\cap(U\times V)$ there exists a direction $d\in\R^n$ satisfying \eqref{newton-inc}.\\[1ex] {\bf(H2)} The subgradient mapping $\partial\varphi$ is metrically regular around $(\ox,\ov)$.\\[2ex] {\bf(H3)} The subgradient mapping $\partial\varphi$ is semismooth$^*$ at $(\ox,\ov)$.
+Observe that in the case where $\ph$ is of class ${\cal C}^{1,1}$ around $\ox$, we have $v=\nabla\ph(x)$ and the second-order subdifferential system \eqref{newton-inc} is written as The robust solvability assumption (H1) has been discussed in Section~\ref{sec:solvN} with presenting sufficient conditions for its fulfillment; see Theorems~\ref{solvability}(ii), \ref{twiceepi} and Remark~\ref{robust-newton}.
+Note that the strong metric regularity of $\partial\ph$ around $(\ox,\ov)$ for subdifferentially continuous functions $\ph$ ensures that both assumptions (H1) and (H2) are satisfied.
+However, this is just a sufficient condition for the validity of (H1) and (H2).
+The following example borrowed from Klatte and Kummer \cite[Example~BE.4]{Klatte}, where it was constructed for different purposes, presents a function $\ph\colon\R^2\to\R$ of class ${\cal C}^{1,1}$ (i.e., certainly being continuously prox-regular), which is twice epi-differentiable on the entire space $\R^2$ with the semismooth, metrically regular, but not strongly metrically regular gradient mapping $\nabla\ph$ around the point in question.
+It is worth mentioning that the given example illustrates that assuming $\ox$ to be a local minimizer of $\ph$ is {\em essential} to the validity of Conjecture~4.7 from Drusvyatskiy et al. \cite{dmn}; see Remark~\ref{robust-newton}. \begin{Example}[\bf all assumptions hold without strong metric regularity] {\rm Let $z:=(x,y)\in\R^2$ be written in the polar coordinates $(r,\theta)$ by We now describe the function $\varphi\colon\R^2\to\R$ and its partial derivatives on the eight cones The analytic expressions of $\ph$, $\nabla_x\ph$, and $\nabla_y\ph$ are collected in the table: